-"Dorfel, the book-keeper, was frequently a witness to these strange events.
+"Dörfel, the book-keeper, was frequently a witness to these strange events.
 He once laid his cap on the table by the stove; when, being about to depart, he sought for it, it had vanished.
-Four or five times he examined the table in vain; presently afterwards, he saw it lying exactly where he had placed it when he came in.
+Four or five times he examined the table in vain; presently

+"The party now passed the rest of the he had placed it when he came in.
 On the same table, Knittel having once placed his cap, and drawn himself a seat, suddenly-although there was nobody near the table-he saw it flying through the room to his feet, where it fell.